This Help File Page was issued on 09/30/2017

 ▪Completes - The Response Type that was just executed (represented by this Verification Response code) finishes the Operator's processing requirement for this Alarm Signal.

-▪Dial Next Number - Dial the next telephone number available to call.
+▪Dial Next Number - Dial the next telephone number that's available to call.

 oContinue making the next call to the Subscriber's Contact Information number, or continue with the People To Call Notification process.